r0man/eca/docs/protocol.md

      * Whether this call requires manual approval from the user.
      */
     manualApproval: boolean;

     /**
+     * Summary text to present about this tool call,
+     * ex: 'Reading file "foo"...'.
+     */
+    summary?: string;

+    /**
      * Extra details about this call.